schreckf/NIC_Schreck/README.md

-# Stacking algorithm for ensemble modeling
+# Stacking Algorithm for Ensemble Modeling
 This is the working repository for the Seminar *Numerical Introductory Course*.
 It deals with the topic of *Stacking Algorithm and Ensemble Modeling*.

 ## Outline